2026 ICHRA: Auto-Deduct Non-Reimbursables From Payroll

 The Smartest Approach: Using a TPA with Payroll Automation

 The most reliable way to get this level of automation is to work with a specialized Third Party Administrator, or TPA.
 A TPA is an expert firm that handles the complex, day to day management of your ICHRA.
-This is vital because offering an ICHRA makes you a plan sponsor subject to rules like ERISA, HIPAA, and COBRA.

 A TPA with payroll automation will handle key tasks for you, including: